House Blend Concert II: Telemann; Rhiannon Giddens; Berio; Henriette Renié; Wang Huiran; Tan Dun, with The Ulysses Quartet

 House Blend is PS21's annual chamber music series exploring a full range of adventurous music and creative modes of expression, fostering new collaborations specific to our place, venue, and audiences.

-House Blend II Program, a double concert on August 5
+House Blend II: Saturday, August 5

-FREE: House Blend Open Stages, 1 PM
+House Blend Open Stages, 1 PM: FREE

 • Beethoven: String Quartet No. 9 in C major, Op.
 59, No. 3